The Village School (Houston): History

 In 1984, the first of three new buildings opened, providing space for 25 classrooms, a gymnasium, a stage, a computer room, a music room and a library.
 The school also added grade 5 and increased their enrollment to nearly 400 students.
 Grade 6 was added in 1988.
 The school added grade 7 in 1991 and graduated its first 8th grade class in 1993.

 In 2006, The Village School joined the Meritas group of Schools.
 In 2009, it opened its high school program, with more than 50 9th graders.
 With each subsequent year, an additional grade was added, reaching grade 12 in the fall of 2012.

 In 2014 the school was scheduled to begin developing its 15 acre expansion, designed by Ziegler Cooper Architects. and including additional middle school classrooms and area, the Finna Learning Center for early childhood students, a dormitory facility, a science and fine art center, and a student and athletic center building.

 In the summer of 2015, the school joined Nord Anglia Education.
 The new 46,000 square foot athletic center was to include a Varsity athletic gymnasium with a full size collegiate regulation main basketball court and two high school regulation cross courts as well as a natatorium with a 25-yard competition pool.

 Athletics

 Originally the Village School was not a part of any athletic conference.
 In 2014 it joined Texas Association of Private and Parochial Schools (TAPPS) and was placed in district 4A.
 In 2015 the boys' soccer team won the top title of TAPPS division II, giving the school its first-ever statewide athletic title.
 The boys' soccer team won theTAPPS 4A district title and the TAAPS 4A state championship again in 2016.
 In 2019, The Village School varsity football team won the TAPPS Division 5 State Championship, the first in the schools history.
+In four consecutive seasons starting in 2022, the Village eSports team won 1st place in TAPPS League of Legends.
+In 2023, the boys' soccer team won the top title of TAPPS 6A division 1.